How To Get To Lauterbrunnen? Make An Itinerary and Visit

 Wengen Village

-Wengen is the village overlooking Lauterbrunnen town in the valley from the north and the starting point for visiting the east mountains of Lauterbrunnen like Eiger, Monch, and Jungfrau.
-More travelers love staying in Wengen than Lauterbrunnen because of the better views and broader range of hotels and shops.
+Wengen is a village that overlooks the town of Lauterbrunnen from the north.
+It serves as the starting point for visits to the eastern mountains of Lauterbrunnen, such as Eiger, Monch, and Jungfrau.
+Many travelers prefer to stay in Wengen rather than Lauterbrunnen due to its superior views and a wider selection of hotels and shops.

 Wengen, Lauterbrunnen, Switzerland

-Lauterbrunnen has other epic adventures and awe-inspiring views on the other side of the valley (west).
-If you are coming from Wengen to visit these villages/scenic spots, here are the steps you’ll be taking:
+Lauterbrunnen offers additional epic adventures and breathtaking views on the western side of the valley.
+If you plan to visit these villages or scenic spots from Wengen, the following steps will guide your journey:

 Route Steps Travel Time